 There are various rating agencies that are independent and assign ratings to insurance companies based on an in-depth study of their operations and financial stability.
 Some of the more widely known agencies are A.M.
-Best, Standard & Poor’s, Fitch and Moody’s.
+Best, Standard & Poor’s, Fitch, and Moody’s.
 The rating is typically assigned in the form of letters, e.g., AAA or A+.
 Each company’s website will have a link to its ratings from these agencies.
-You can also check out the PolicyGenius Insurer Report Cards, which has ratings and other information you might find useful in evaluating them.
-Financially sound companies are an important factor in deciding the company with which you chose to do business.
-See our reviews of some of the major disability insurers here.
+Financially sound companies are an important factor in choosing an insurance company.

 Where can I find out which insurers are better at paying claims?

 This is a difficult area to compare insurers on an “apples-to-apples” basis, since it depends on each insurer’s pool of customers, underwriting criteria, claims experience and other factors.
 We recommend checking with your state’s department of insurance for the complaint record of a particular company you are considering.
-In addition, you can search the National Association of Insurance Commissioners website for complaint records against specific insurers You can also check out the PolicyGenius Insurer Report Cards, which has claims information and other information you might find useful in evaluating them.
+In addition, you can search the National Association of Insurance Commissioners website for complaint records against specific insurers.

 How do I compare policies from different companies?

-Every policy is different which makes it very difficult to compare them side by side.
+Every policy is different, which makes it very difficult to compare them side by side.
 The most important thing is to look for and understand important terms.
-Read the policy language and definitions carefully, as they vary greatly from company to company (e.g., what is the definition of “Own Occupation”; how do they value residual disability benefits?
+Read the policy language and definitions carefully, as they vary greatly from company to company (e.g., what is the definition of own-occupation and how do they value residual disability benefits?

 How much will disability coverage cost?

-You should expect to pay between 1-3% of your annual salary (women can expect a slightly higher range of 2-4%).
+You should expect to pay between 1% to 3% of your annual salary (women can expect a slightly higher range of 2% to 4%).
 These percentages are a rough estimate, based on selection of certain benefits and options.
 Most important is that your advisor understands your unique situation and ensures that the disability policy recommendation takes that into account.
-At PolicyGenius we pride ourselves on our customer care and always ensure you have the best options to choose from and feel confident that you have the most comprehensive coverage for your situation.
-See here for our full explainer page on long-term disability insurance costs.

 How long will it take to get a policy issued?

 The length of time for the issue of a policy will vary depending on the number and nature of additional requirements for that particular case.
 Companies may wish to acquire medical records for previous medical issues and sometimes this process can take many weeks.
-Generally, you can expect a disability policy to be issued within 4 to 6 weeks.
-At PolicyGenius we provide you with the required paperwork and a clear step-by-step guide to purchasing an LTD policy to ensure there are no delays in your application and you get covered as soon as possible.
+Generally, you can expect a disability policy to be issued within five to six weeks.

 Should I purchase disability insurance through my association?

-You should definitely look at coverage through your association – which is often less expensive than buying on your own because the insurer is offering a group rate.
-However, you should compare the coverage offered by your association with individual policies offered by reputable disability insurance carriers.
+You should definitely look at coverage through your association — which is often less expensive than buying on your own because the insurer is offering a group rate.
+However, you should compare the coverage offered by your association with individual policies offered by reputable disability insurance companies.
 Then, select the policy that offers the best coverage for your situation.
-At PolicyGenius we can help you compare association coverage with individual policies to help you make the right decision.

 Will I need to take a medical exam?
-For an individual disability policy, you will probably have to submit some medical information as part of the underwriting process.
-Depending on your health history, your age and the amount of insurance applied for, you may also be required to take a paramedical exam.
+For an individual disability policy, you will probably have to submit some medical information and take a medical exam as part of the underwriting process.
 This exam is paid for by the insurance company and scheduled at your convenience.
-Usually, the exam involves basic measurements (of height, weight, pulse and blood pressure) and may also require blood and urine samples for analysis.
+Usually, the exam involves basic measurements (of height, weight, pulse, and blood pressure) and may also require blood and urine samples for analysis.